 Obtaining a Permit

-For work outside of the Town & Country City Limits:
+For work in the West County EMS & Fire District but outside of the Town & Country City Limits:

 You will need to submit the following in person or by physical delivery (electronic submittals are not accepted):

-2. Two (2) complete sets of permit plans 11″ x 17″ or larger.
 The plans submitted must be FINAL plans, not preliminary plans.
 A list or the minimum required information is provided in the Permit Application packet linked above.
 The plans must be signed and sealed by the Missouri-licensed professional engineer or registered architect that drew or supervised the development of the plans.
 The design professional of record individual MUST be employed for the firm shown in the title block (or show themselves in the title block if self-employed).
 Engineering and Architecture firms that are registered as Corporations, LC/LLC’s or LP/LLP’s must also have and list their Engineering or Architectural Corporation Certificate number from the Missouri Board for APEPLSPLA.
 Proper licensure will be confirmed during review.
+Plans that do not conform to Proper licensure will be confirmed during review.
 Plans that do not conform to Missouri Board for APEPLSPLA rules and requirements will not be processed until all licensure requirements are met.
 More detail and history on the topic of licensure and stamping can be viewed HERE.

 Once the plans are reviewed, the applicant will be contacted via e-mail.
-The e-mail will indicate whether or not any further information is required or will indicate that a permit is ready to be picked up and include the amount of the permit fee.
+The e-mail will indicate whether or not any further information is required or will indicate that a permit is invoiced and include the amount of the permit fee and a link to pay if electronic payment is desired.
+The standard fee is $200 plus $3.50/$1000 of work valuation.
+A convenience fee for payment by credit card will apply.
 All fees are payable to the West County EMS and Fire Protection District.
 Typically, plans require between 5 and 10 business days to review and have a permit issued.
 When plan volumes and inspections are low, turnaround time can be much quicker.
 During times of higher volume, plans may take slightly longer.
 Also, please note that the amount of work shown in plans also has an effect on review time.
 Plans may be submitted concurrent to municipal and/or County review.

-Work may begin only after a fire permit is paid for and picked up.
-Work occurring prior to have a West County EMS & Fire Permit (or City of Town & Country Permit as applicable below) will be subject to a Stop Work Order and violation notice.
+Work may begin only after a fire permit is paid for and posted at the main entrance to the building in a conspicuous location.
+Work occurring prior to having a West County EMS & Fire Permit (or City of Town & Country Permit as applicable below) will be subject to a Stop Work Order and violation notice.
 The permitted and approved set of plans must remain on the jobsite and will be the reference document for all inspections.
 If the plans change after submittal for the permit, the revised plans must be resubmitted for review.

-Effective January 4, 2016, the Board of Directors adopted by resolution the 2015 editions of the International Building Code, International Existing Building Code and the International Fire Code, along with the District’s consolidated amendments titled the West County Overarching Codes.
+Effective August 1, 2021, the Board of Directors adopted by resolution the 2021 editions of the International Building Code, International Existing Building Code and the International Fire Code, along with the District’s consolidated amendments titled the West County Overarching Building & Fire Code.
 These codes are now the required design criteria for the District and are the basis for inspection and compliance enforcement.

-Projects under design at an 80% completion level or above on or before January 4, 2016 may continue to use the prior 2012 ICC Codes provided that the plans are submitted for permit no later than March 1, 2016.
-Unless otherwise agreed to by the District, all new permit applications received on or after March 1, 2016 shall be designed to the 2015 ICC Codes and the West County Overarching Codes.
-Plans submitted for review that do not feature the 2015 codes in the title block for both Building Code and Fire Code will be rejected without further review.
+Projects under design at an 80% completion level or above on or before July 19, 2021 may continue to use the prior 2018 ICC Codes provided that the plans are submitted for permit no later than October 31, 2021.
+Unless otherwise agreed to by the District, all new permit applications received on or after November 1, 2021 shall be designed to the 2021 ICC Codes and the West County Overarching Building & Fire Code.
+Plans submitted during this grace period that are not certified to the 2018 codes will be rejected without review and be required to comply with the 2021 Codes without exception.
+Beginning November 1, 2021, plans submitted for review that do not feature the 2021 codes in the title block for both Building Code and Fire Code will be rejected without further review.